Ueberspannung/PD-PPS-Controller/README.md

 - a micro USB connector is used for SW Update and USB to Serial conversion
 - the core voltage supply is selctable between USB C und micro USB. so SW Update is possible even when no USB C is connected
 - a temperature sensor
+- a hardware UART port (Rx/Tx/GND) at 3.3 V level
+- some testpads

 some headache cause the Vcc supply.
 Most buck converter circuits need some voltage headroom to operate and "feature" an undervoltage lockout circuit.
-But this is a no go for this cicuit.
+But this is a no go for this circuit.
 It needs to operate to as low as 3.3 V Vbus.
 We need an undervoltage bypass curcuit to guarantee operation at 3.3 V Vbus.
 Otherwise the circuit would lock out when VBUS drops below the thresholt which is typically 4 V - 4.7 V at 3.3 V output.
 This problem was solved slightly overengineered.
 We used two 3.3 V regulators which are ored by to ideal diodes.